Evolving good governance practices in sport

 Expert column on sport governance

 M INC. has developed and published approx. 20 case studies on evolving good governance practices in sport.
 Each case study is focused on what a particular sport organization is doing particularly well in the area of sport governance.
-The case studies, which are available for free, recognize the leadership of a mix of sport organizations from across sports, countries and regions.
-They take the form of contributions for iSportconnect’s expert column on sport governance, which is shared with the world’s largest online community of sport business executives with over 23,000 members.
+The case studies recognize the leadership of a mix of sport organizations at different levels of sport and from across sports, countries and regions.
+They take the form of contributions for iSportconnect’s expert column on sport governance, which is shared with the world’s largest online community of sport business executives with more than 23,000 members.

 Articles offering a methodological framework for the case studies